emeebritto/first-nx/data/motive.md

 Write a list of the things you’re grateful for. no for me, but for you.

 Truthfully our age does not define who we are or what we do.

+Make your today better than your yesterday.

+Comparing your success with that of others is not something you should do.